gitops-tools/tekton-ci/README.md

 In no particular order.

- * Support for secrets to validate incoming Webhooks.
  * Support private Git repositories.
  * Metrics.
  * Watch for ending runs and delete the volume mount.